chr5tphr/zennit/docs/source/how-to/use-rules-composites-and-canonizers.rst

     )

-If a composite is made to apply for a single model, a :py:class:`~zennit.composites.NameMapComposite` can provide a transparent mapping from module name to rule:
+If a Composite is made to apply for a single model, a :py:class:`~zennit.composites.NameMapComposite` can provide a transparent mapping from module name to rule: